JayRugMan/Beginning-Java/README.md

 > `int xp = Math.pow(2, 4)` > `System.out.println(xp)` > `16`
 ___
 > **static variable**
 > Variables that belong to the class itself.
 They can be accessed by `Class.variable`.
+Also note that they are shared by all instances of a class.
 They are declared as follows:
 > `public static Sting name = "Jason";`
 ___
 > **non-static method**